-Glenrothes Distillery was founded in 1878, by a group of investors that also had an interest in Macallan.
-Even in its infancy, the Glenrothes spirit was known as good quality blending whisky and that has been its purpose for most of its life, supplying malt for brands like Cutty Sark and The Famous Grouse.
-The distilleries relationship with the former would be a long one…
+Glenrothes was founded in 1878 by a group of investors linked to the Macallan distillery near Aberlour.
+Even in its infancy, the Glenrothes spirit was known as good quality blending whisky and that has been its main purpose for most of its life.
+The spirit contributed to brands like Cutty Sark and The Famous Grouse.
+Indeed, the distillery’s relationship with the former of the two brands would be a long one.

-Glenrothes is bottled by vintage as opposed to age statement, although one or two No Age Statement (or as Berry’s like to call it – Non Vintage Specific) expressions are available.
-As well as these official bottlings, versions of Glenrothes are often released by independents and some of these can be excellent.
+Glenrothes is bottled by vintage rather than age statement.
+Although, one or two no-age-statement (or as Berry’s like to call it, non vintage specific) expressions are available.
+As well as these official bottlings, Glenrothes is often released by independent bottlers.
+Some of these releases can be excellent.

-This particular Glenrothes was bottled by the Creative Whisky Company and released by Glasgow retailer the Good Spirits Co., as part of their ongoing series of in-house bottlings.
+This particular Glenrothes was bottled by the Creative Whisky Company on behalf of the Glasgow-based Good Spirits Co..
 The Good Spirits Co. was founded in 2011 by Shane Goodbody, Matthew McFadyen and Mark Connolly.
-The three met while working at Oddbins and cleverly identified that there was a large gap in the Glasgow market for a specialist spirits store.
-Since it’s launch, the company has expanded to include two other premises… The Good Sprits Wine & Beer shop and a further store on Clarence Drive in the city’s west end.
-They specialise in sourcing interesting bottles from all over the world and run regular events in their purpose built tasting room.
-I’ve attended a fair few of these myself over the last few years and there is no doubt that they have greatly enhanced my own knowledge, not to mention introducing me to an incredible range of brands that I would likely never have come across otherwise.
-Take my word for it, a trip to the Good Spirits Co. is a must for any whisky lovers who should happen to find themselves in Glasgow.
+The three met while working at Oddbins and cleverly identified that there was a gap in the Glasgow market for a specialist spirits store.
+Since its launch, the company has expanded to include two other premises: the Good Sprits Wine & Beer shop and a store on Clarence Drive in the city’s west end.
+They specialise in sourcing interesting bottles from all over the world and run regular events in their purpose-built tasting room.
+I’ve attended a fair few of these over the last few years and there is no doubt that they have greatly enhanced my own knowledge, not to mention introducing me to an incredible range of brands that I would likely never have come across otherwise.
+Take my word for it, a trip to the Good Spirits Co. is essential for any whisky lover that happens to find themselves in Glasgow.